 Where possible, it is recommended that all those who are at risk of malnutrition try to optimise their nutritional intake by having regular snacks and nourishing drinks, and fortifying their food.
 The following leaflets give some more detail and practical advice on how to do this:

 Nourishing drinks can be useful for people who are eating small amounts.
 It’s important to drink enough fluid (8 to 10 cups or glasses a day) and having fluid with additional nutrition such as milky drinks, milkshakes, soups, fruit juice, smoothies, hot chocolate and malted milk drinks can also help increase nutritional intake.

 A range of fortified drinks can be bought from supermarkets and pharmacies (such as Complan, Meritene and Aymes Retail).
-See the full range available (PDF, 67 KB).
+View the full range of fortified drinks available (PDF, 67 KB).

 If you or someone you care for is concerned about your nutrition, if you have been eating less, been unwell or have noticed unintentional weight loss, please contact your GP or healthcare professional for further advice.

 As well as good nutrition it’s important to ensure you drink enough fluid to stay hydrated.

 Dehydration can increase the risk of falls, infections such as urinary tract infections, constipation and cause confusion and tiredness.

 Aim to drink 8 to 10 cups or glasses of fluid every day (1,600 ml to 2,000 ml).
 This may need be increased in hot weather, if you are exercising more, and if you are unwell with a high temperature.

 Water, milk, juices, squash, tea and coffee all count.
 If you’re struggling to eat enough consider nourishing drinks such as milky drinks, milkshakes, soups, fruit juice, smoothies, hot chocolate and malted milk drinks.